What is Batu Caves Temple Dress Code?

 Best time to go to Batu Caves?

-Obviously morning is the best as it is less hot.
-Or wear a hat/ cap.
+Obviously morning is the best and late afternoon – as it is less hot.
+Or wear a hat/ cap to shade the direct sun.

 How difficult it is to climb the 272 steps?